 We did get a bit lost going to Woodland Lumiere.
 It is held at the Raveningham Centre, the post code is NR14 6NU.
 This area is rural, the roads are small and at night it is quite dark.
 The signs are not easy to see.
 If you don’t get lost, it’s less than a 30-minute drive from the Norwich city centre.

-To make things worse, instead of putting the post code in the sat nav, I mistakenly put in Raveningham Gardens.
+To make things worse, instead of putting the post code in the sat nav, I mistakenly put in Raveningham Gardens, a place known for its snowdrops.
 This took us to a place a little more than a mile away.
 It was clearly closed, so I realized the error and found the way to get us to the right place.
 We were only a few minutes late and the staff was very understanding.

 Yes, by the car park.